voxpupuli/agtm/types-and-providers.md

 providers.
 It covers all the pieces of functionality we’ll use below in vastly more detail and is an invaluable guide.

+[TODO: I'd like at least some mention of the additional performance benefits of types/providers over defines/execs.
+Probably in this section]

 ###Intro to SSH Tunnels